Chorro/prozzie/docs/protocols/snmp.md

 # SNMP prozzie support
 ## SNMP polling
-In order to setup SNMP polling in prozzie, is advisable to add all snmp agents to `MONITOR_SENSORS_ARRAY` environment variable before use monitor setup, using the format described in
+In order to setup SNMP polling in prozzie, is advisable to add all snmp agents to `SENSORS_ARRAY` environment variable before use monitor setup, using the format described in
 [monitor readme](https://github.com/wizzie-io/monitor#simple-snmp-monitoring).
 For example, executing monitor setup this way: